Samael1254/miniRT/README.md

 - Load and render meshes in the **.obj** format (standalone loader also available at https://github.com/Samael1254/obj_parser).
 - Meshes can be scaled, moved and rotated in the scene configuration file.
 - They are rendered using a **Bounding Volume Hierarchy** (BVH) to boost performance.
+- They can also be lit with smooth shading, making low poly meshes look like smooth surfaces.

-- ⚠️ Please note that only triangulated meshes can be loaded by miniRT.
+- ⚠️ Please note that only triangulated meshes can be loaded by miniRT so far.

 ![A statue mesh loaded from a .obj file](./preview/horse.png "Bust")
 <p align="center">Textures, normal maps and other material properties can be applied to meshes like any other object</p>